pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 ### 3.3 Configure Proxy Login User

 Add a TiDB backend login user to ProxySQL.
-ProxySQL will allow this account to login **_ProxySQL Proxy interface_** and ProxySQL will use it to create a connection to TiDB, so make sure this account has the appropriate permissions in TiDB.
+ProxySQL will allow this account to login **_ProxySQL MySQL interface_** and ProxySQL will use it to create a connection to TiDB, so make sure this account has the appropriate permissions in TiDB.
 Please do this at **_ProxySQL Admin interface_**:

 ```sql
 insert into mysql_users(username,password,active,default_hostgroup,transaction_persistent) values('root','',1,0,1);